Togohogo1-Archive/joshgone-music/docs/additional.md

 <a href="https://github.com/Togohogo1/joshgone-music/releases/tag/v2.0.0" target="_blank", title="Latest Update">:octicons-tag-24: v2.0.0</a>
 </sup>

-Shows music information that doesn't get reset for each song
+Shows music information that generally doesn't get reset for each song

 The basic command description explains why this command has the name "global".
 These global features are outlined in the following table: